Mt Joffre, BC

-Alternately, many groups choose a 3-day option and go in to climb Joffre on one day, and Mt Maier on another day.
+Alternately, many groups choose a 3-day option and ascend the Anniversary Glacier on Day-1 to establish a higher camp.
+The next day (Day-2) you will climb a route on Joffre; and, climb Matier on Day-3 (or a 2nd route on Joffre).
 This is a bit more strenuous as the camp should be set at the 2,000 meter camp for sure, or ideally even a higher camp we use in the Joffre/Matier col, at 2,400 meters, so you need to carry your overnight gear to a higher camp.

 The best season is early July and onwards.
 Our main concerns on this route are melting snow that can make travel challenging and increase chance of rockfall.
 This is more typical of early to mid June, but can be an issue all season depending on the conditions, which of course vary widely from year to year.
 As for late season, we typically are leading groups on Matier and Joffre as late as early October